aryan-narendra/empowerly-event-yield-predictor/README.md

 ### Two-stage fit

-Two tuning constants are chosen by leave-one-event-out: the penalty on the lead curve's shape and the constant in the distance transform.
+Two tuning constants can be chosen by leave-one-event-out: the penalty on the lead curve's shape and the constant in the distance transform.
 Families inside one event are correlated, so a random split would flatter the model.

+**Both searches are off below eight events, and at six they are off.** Measured on the six events currently in `training/`, choosing the shape penalty per fold scored 0.5724 against 0.5598 for the pinned default, with mean headcount error 4.25 against 3.55.
+The inner leave-one-event-out runs on five events, which is too few to separate one penalty from another, so it fits fold noise.
+The distance constant is worse still: log loss moves by 0.002 across the whole grid from k=3 to k=60, so the search is choosing between values the data cannot distinguish.
+The code is kept because the argument reverses once the inner split has enough events to mean something.

 That search is most of the cost of a page load, so the page fits twice.
 The first fit holds both constants at their defaults and lands in tens of